ZoMsi/ZoMsi/README.md

 ## 🏆 Achievements

 - 💻 I played a pivotal role in the development of the web application for [BCIFRANCE](https://bcifrance.fr), a French company specializing in various certifications such as Qualiopi, ISO 9001, and more.

-- 🌐 I spearheaded the development team for the e-commerce platform [ASAPE](https://asape.store).
-This project significantly enhanced my proficiency in the Laravel and Symfony frameworks.

 - 🍣 I've create [Dragon d'or sushi](https://dragondorsushi.fr/) with Laravel

 - 🛤️ I spearheaded the development team for [SETVF](https://www.setvf.com/) That is the UNION OF RAILWAY WORK CONTRACTORS OF FRANCE